 The camera detects moving objects and classes them according to object type.
-In the view, a classified object has a colored bounding box around it along with its assigned id.ld: A unique identification number for the identified object and the type.
+In the view, a classified object has a colored bounding box around it along with its assigned id.

+Id: A unique identification number for the identified object and the type.
 This number is shown in both the list and the view.

 Type: Classifies a moving object as Human, Face, Car, Bus, Truck, Bike, or License Plate.
 The color of the bounding box depends on the type classification.

 Confidence: The bar indicates the level of confidence in the classification of the object type.

+Metadata configuration

+RTSP metadata producers

+Lists the apps that stream metadata and the channels they use.

+These settings are for the RTSP metadata stream that use ONVIF XML.
+Changes made here don't affect the Metadata visualization page.

+Producer: The app that produces the metadata.
+Below the app is a list of the types of metadata the app streams from the device.

+Channel: The channel that the app uses.
+Select to enable the metadata stream.
+Deselect for compatibility or resource management reasons.